kurt-krueckeberg/filme-untertitel/jenseits/README.md

-Subtitles are from the free, mpublicly-available website [opensubtitles.org](https://www.opensubtitles.org/en/search/subs), which has subtitles&mdash;in the form of .SRT files&mdash;for tons of movies in multiple languages.
+The subtitles (used to generate the .html files listed below) were downloaed from the free, publicly-available website [opensubtitles.org](https://www.opensubtitles.org/en/search/subs).
+It has subtitles&mdash;in the form of
+.SRT files&mdash;for tons of movies in multiple languages.

 |File|Contents|
 |----|--------|